 Nanotechnology

 Nanotechnology is an important and rapidly growing field of scientific and practical innovation that will fundamentally transform our understanding of how materials and devices interact with human and natural environments.
+Today, it is considered a foundational technology that contributes to advanced materials.

 In fact, nanotechnology raises issues that are more complex and far-reaching than many other innovations and poses significant challenges to risk governance structures and processes.

-IRGC’s projects on Nanotechnology are designed to help address these challenges.
+IRGC’s projects on Nanotechnology (2006-2008 and then 2019-2022) were designed to help address these challenges.

 Nanotechnology in Food and Cosmetics